mamadinho/trashnet-mlops/README.md

 # TrashNet-MLOps

+NOTE: ignore the commit history, I am trying to automate model training using GitHub Actions and do experiment and model logging using WanDB 🗿

 A journey of learning MLOps, as my past professional experience does not utilize MLOps well.
 A publicly available [Trash Classification Dataset](https://huggingface.co/datasets/garythung/trashnet) is used as its training dataset.